alfred-nutile-inc/webhooks/readme.md

 ### Add to your DatabaseSeeder.php

 ~~~
 /**
  * Used by Webhooks to prevent seed issues
  */
 Config::set('seeding', true);

+And copy over vendors/alfred-nutile-inc/webhooks/src/CoreApp/Webhooks/database/seeds/WebhooksSeeder.php to database/seeds

+If you want seed data place it in there.
+There are a couple of examples in there.

+@TODO remove the seeder step and make it part of publish

 ~~~
 Right before you include your seeding class like this